mingfang/terraform-provider-k8s/docs/resources/autoscaling_k8s_io_v1beta2_vertical_pod_autoscaler.md

-# resource "k8s_flowcontrol_apiserver_k8s_io_v1alpha1_priority_level_configuration"
+# resource "k8s_autoscaling_k8s_io_v1beta2_vertical_pod_autoscaler"

-PriorityLevelConfiguration represents the configuration of a priority level.
+VerticalPodAutoscaler is the configuration for a vertical pod autoscaler, which automatically manages pod resources based on historical and real time resource utilization.

 <details>